 In this Dean’s Seminar in the Craft of Teaching, join Professor Michael Kessler (Georgetown University; Berkley Center for Religion, Peace and World Affairs) to explore pedagogical methods for exploring fairly, deeply, and rigorously a full range of political, religious and social perspectives around the issues of the class while building an open conversation space across profound differences.

-Advance reading materials, including Prof. Kessler's syllabus on "Religion, Morality, and Contested Claims for Justice," will be available soon.
+Advance reading materials, including Prof. Kessler's syllabus on "Religion, Morality, and Contested Claims for Justice," can be found here.

 The quarterly Dean's Seminars are the flagship series of the Craft of Teaching program, centered on issues of course design, institutional context, and leadership in higher education.
 Complimentary lunch is provided at all Dean's Seminars for the first 25 RSVPs.
 Please RSVP by Sunday, November 5 to firstname.lastname@example.org, indicating meat, vegetarian, or vegan preferences.